terracota19/Digital-Forensics-Volatility-Installer-for-Kali/README.md

 ```
 ### Step 2: Verify the Installation
 To confirm that the installation was successful, run the following command:
-If everything is correctly installed, you should see the Volatility help menu without any errors.

 ```bash
 vol.py -h
 ```
+If everything is correctly installed, you should see the Volatility help menu without any errors.

+Enjoy Your Forensic Audits!